Kotlin/dataframe/docs/StardustDocs/topics/add.md

     ...
 }

-columnMapping = column into columnName | columnName from column | columnName from { rowExpression }
+columnMapping = column into columnName
+    | columnName from column
+    | columnName from { rowExpression }
+    | columnGroupName {
+        columnMapping
+        columnMapping
+        ...
+    }
 ```

 <!---FUN addMany-->